 * Don’t take pets to events with fireworks.

 * If fireworks are being set off nearby, or if you’re having guests over for a holiday celebration, find a quiet, secure place to keep your pets.
 Darkening the room can help.
 Crating is also a good idea — place the crate in the quietest part of the home.
-Make sure you put safe chew toys in the crate to occupy and distract the pet during the event.
-You can close the curtains and turn up the radio, CD player or TV to drown out noise.
+Ensure you put safe chew toys in the crate to occupy and distract the pet during the event.
+You can close the curtains and turn up the radio, CD player or TV to drown out the noise.

 * Rather than cuddle a frightened dog, try to distract the dog from the disturbing noises with physical activity such as playing ball.

 * Remember that scolding or coddling a scared dog will not help.
 Scolding will scare and confuse the animal, and coddling serves to reinforce fearful behaviors.
 Instead, assume your pack leader role and act confident and unbothered by the noise and activity outside.
-You can give your pet a gentle massage, or use Tellington Touch techniques (see the T-Touch Dog Tip on the PAW website) or even just place your hand calmly on the pet’s head.
+You can give your pet a gentle massage, or use Tellington Touch techniques (see the T-Touch Dog Tip on the PAW website), or even place your hand calmly on the pet’s head.

 * If the sounds and lights of fireworks frighten your dog, here’s an innovative technique from “Unleashed!
 The Pet Care Forum’s Newsletter for Dog Lovers”.
 Make an “anxiety wrap” using an adult or children’s T-shirt.
-Put the dog’s front legs through the arm holes, then knot the hem over the dog’s back.
-This technique is related to the massage and Tellington Touch therapy approaches.
+Put the dog’s front legs through the armholes, then knot the hem over the dog’s back.
+This technique is related to the massage, and Tellington Touch therapy approaches.
 Wrapping fabric around an animal can give the pet a feeling of greater security.